vardhan-cr/mojo/examples/js/README.md

     return Promise.resolve({value: s});
   };

+- Applications can request and provide services

+When an application starts, its initialize() method runs and then its acceptConnection() method runs.
+The acceptConnection() method indicates that another application has connected to this one and it always runs at least once.

+  acceptConnection(initiatorURL, serviceProvider) {
+    // provide services to the initiator here
+    // request services from the initiator here
+  }

+The acceptConnection serviceProvider argument can be used to provide services to the initiator, and to request services from the initiator.
+An application can decide exactly what to do based on the initiator's URL.
+The serviceProvider argument is-a JS ServiceProvider, an object that wraps a Mojo ServiceProvider proxy.

+The ServiceProvider requestService() method gets a proxy for a service from the initator and optionally provides a client implementation.

+The ServiceProvider provideService() method registers an interface implementation factory for a Mojo interface.
+The factory function is provided with an proxy for the interface's client, if it has one.

+An application can also connect to other applications and their services using its shell's connectToApplication() and connectToService() methods.
+The shell's connectToApplication() returns a ServiceProvider.
+The shell's connectToService() method is just a convenience, it's defined like this:

+  connectToService(url, service, client) {
+    return this.connectToApplication(url).requestService(service, clientImpl);
+  };

+The value of service is an interface object that identifies a Mojo interface that the application at url implements.

+The usage examples that follow are based on the following trivial Mojo
+interface:

+interface EchoService {
+  EchoString(string? value) => (string? value);
+};

+-- Requesting a service using the Application's Shell

+Given the URL of a Mojo application that implements the EchoService we can use the application's shell to get an EchoService proxy.
+Here's a complete application:

+  #!mojo:js_content_handler

+  define("main", [
+    "console",
+    "mojo/services/public/js/application",
+    "services/js/test/echo_service.mojom"
+  ], function(console, appModule, echoModule) {

+    class EchoShellRequest extends appModule.Application {
+      initialize(args) {
+        var url = "file:/foo/bar/echo.js";
+        var echoService = this.shell.connectToService(url, echoModule.EchoService);
+        echoService.echoString("foo").then(function(result) {
+          console.log("echoString(foo) => " + result.value);
+        });
+      }
+    }
+    return EchoShellRequest;
+  });

+-- Providing a service

+A complete application that unconditionally provides the EchoService looks like this:

+  #!mojo:js_content_handler

+  define("main", [
+    "mojo/services/public/js/application",
+    "services/js/test/echo_service.mojom"
+  ], function(appModule, echoModule) {

+    class EchoService extends appModule.Application {
+      acceptConnection(initiatorURL, serviceProvider) {
+        function EchoServiceImpl(client) {
+          this.echoString = function(s) {
+            return Promise.resolve({value: s});
+          };
+        }
+        serviceProvider.provideService(echoModule.EchoService, EchoServiceImpl);
+      }
+    }
+    return EchoService;
+  });

+As you can see, EchoServiceImpl is just a function that returns an object that implements the methods in the Mojo EchoService interface.
+If the EchoService defined a client interface, the factory function's client parameter would be a proxy for the initiator's client service.
+EchoService doesn't have a client so we could have omitted this parameter.

+Each time another application connects to this one, the EchoServiceImpl function will be called.
+The caller will be able to run the echoString() method and will get its response via a Promise.

+-- Final note

+An initiator's serviceProvider object can be retained and used to request or provide services at any time, not just from within application's acceptConnection() method.

 --- Interface Parameters ---

 The caller and callee use cases that follow are  in terms of the following mojom: